 - Learn to multi-task effectively – listen to industry specific e-books and podcasts in the car, take care of your social media updates or emails when stuck in a waiting room, use a voice recorder app to take down notes during your morning walk, and so on.

-- Invest some initial time in setting up some kind of task management system – we like this one.
+- Invest some initial time in setting up some kind of task management system (I use Trello.)
 This only works if you use it correctly!

 - Focus on each item one at a time instead of jumping between tasks.